 Question topics included health status and nutrition, peer networks, family composition and dynamics, sexual activity, substance use, criminal activities, and more.

 Biological data were also collected, including height and weight.
-More information on Wave I and subsequent waves can be found in the Add Health User Guides.
+More information on Wave I and subsequent waves can be found in the Add Health Data Documentation.

 During Wave II nearly 15,000 of the Wave I respondents were interviewed from April to August 1996, one year after the Wave I interview.